afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 invented jets and made flights accessible to the general public.
 Arguably I should feel the same about smartphones and internet daily, but I just don't.

-And I would get exact same "yay for humanity" feeling if a rocket accelerated my body to a delta-v speed of 9.4km/s and put me in the low orbit.
+And I would get the exact same "yay for humanity" feeling if a rocket accelerated my body to a delta-v speed of 9.4km/s and put me in the low orbit.
 Moreover I'd be given access to a permanently manned space station and I'd feel even more awesome.
 Hell, I might actually die from all the awesomeness I'd feel stemming from what humans are capable of.

 On the contrary, I would be rather upset about travelling to a poverty-stricken area.
 It is the opposite feeling that would embrace me: how humanity is **not**